christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - Consistent in vocabulary across both registers while varying in density and structure
 - Invitational in agency while certain about mechanisms
 - Dialogical in documentation, treating the System Interface as a conversational threshold instrument
+- Rigorous about distinguishing manifestation from capture, intention from observation, experiments from chapters

 #### Avoidance of Binary Negation and Dualistic Framing